Equity at ACT

 Each year, ACAC works with designated coordinators in every state and the District of Columbia to host college application events and reach students in their schools and communities, encouraging and helping them to apply to college.

 Nationally, 4.2 million students have been served by ACAC and 7.3 million applications have been submitted since the Campaign began in 2005.

 "The college application process is challenging to navigate, especially for first-generation college-goers and students from low-income families.
 The efforts from our American College Application Campaign collaborators and educators are making a substantial difference, helping high schoolers in communities across the country.
 Their efforts help inspire students to discover and fulfil their full potential."

 ACT Distributes an Average of $32 Million in Fee Waivers Each Year

-Across the country, more than one in five registrations for the national ACT test (taken by students on a Saturday) are completed using a fee waiver.
+Across the country, more than one in five registrations for the national ACT test (taken by students on a Saturday or Sunday) are completed using a fee waiver.
 ACT's fee waiver program is a key part of ACT’s nonprofit mission to help everyone find success in education and the workforce.

 ACT's Fee Waiver program provides:

 - 100% coverage of ACT test fees